AtlasOfLivingAustralia/authoritative-lists/source-data/README.md

 | WA|xxxxxxxxxxx|xxxxxxxxx|xxxxxxxx|

 # Status/Source Status Values
-The table below indicates the Source status values provided by State organisations and the values assigned. <br>
+The table below indicates the Source status values provided by State organisations and the values assigned for ALA upload. <br>
 <br>**Note:** Status value is a minimum requirement for Species List records.
 Any records without a status were removed from the dataset prior to upload.

 | **State** | **Source Status**|**Status Applied**|**Notes**|